ujjwalbhardwaj639/Power_Bi_Dashboard/README.md

 The Dairy Farms Dashboard is designed to help dairy farm managers and stakeholders monitor key performance indicators (KPIs) related to milk production, cow health, feed efficiency, and overall farm productivity.
 By leveraging the power of Power BI, this dashboard offers dynamic and interactive reports that aid in data-driven decision-making.

 ## Features
-Milk Production Analysis: Track daily, weekly, and monthly milk production trends.
+##### Milk Production Analysis:Track daily, weekly, and monthly milk production trends.
-Cow Health Monitoring: Visualize health metrics and identify potential health issues in the herd.
+##### Cow Health Monitoring: Visualize health metrics and identify potential health issues in the herd.
-Feed Efficiency: Analyze the relationship between feed consumption and milk yield.
+##### Feed Efficiency: Analyze the relationship between feed consumption and milk yield.
-Financial Performance: Monitor revenue, costs, and profitability over time.
+##### Financial Performance: Monitor revenue, costs, and profitability over time.
-Interactive Visualizations: Use filters, slicers, and drill-through features to explore data in depth.
+##### Interactive Visualizations: Use filters, slicers, and drill-through features to explore data in depth.
-User-Friendly Interface: Intuitive design for easy navigation and data interpretation.
+##### User-Friendly Interface: Intuitive design for easy navigation and data interpretation.

 ## Data Sources
 The dashboard integrates data from various sources, including: